AugurProject/augur-walkthrough/disputing.md

 # Testing Disputing:

 This section focuses on the Disputing Process.
-Disputing happends in rounds, each round is in a fee window.
+Disputing happens in rounds, each round is in a fee window.
 A fee window is a seven day period.
 Flash scripts can be used to push time to the next fee window.
   * Disputing
   * Partial bond staked
   * Whole bond staked